 Heidi Martin is a sophomore at the University of Montana studying piano performance and political science.
 She has been playing piano for 12 years.
 When she started 5th grade she became the pianist/music director for St. Rose of Lima Catholic Church.
 She has been involved in numerous festivals, masterclasses, and workshops around the state.
 Heidi also enjoys reading, running, singing, and playing the harp.

-Karly Barthels is a junior pursuing a Bachelor's degree in Music Education.
-A pianist primarily, she has studied piano since September 2007, but she also incorporated cello lessons and voice training for part of that time.
+Karly Barthels is a junior pursuing a Bachelor's degree in Music Education, where she studies piano and cello.
 During her high school years she participated in five national piano guilds, two spring festivals, and two Royal Conservatory assessments.
 Karly has traveled overseas multiple times to serve and teach at an orphanage in Thailand.
 Her time spent with the children and teachers there kindled a passion for meaningful connections with others, especially through music.
-She seeks to cultivate a rich and rewarding experience in both the classroom, and from the stage, and hopes to encourage her students towards creativity, curiosity, and fun.

 Clara Hahn is a junior at Sentinel High School where she participates in pep band, wind ensemble and is drum major for the marching band.
 She has studied piano for 9 years and has participated in numerous recitals, festivals, and Royal Conservatory assessments.
 Clara loves to sing and dance and has studied ballet for 13 years.
 This year will mark her 10th season of performing in the Garden City Nutcracker.